Buggaboo/xtend-j2objc-template/README.md

 0. Be consistent and build with jdk 1.7: `jenv shell 1.7`
 1. Determine the development branch on Xtendroid: `cd Xtendroid ; git branch --all`
 2. Change to the development branch:
-    `git checkout $(git branch --all | egrep -o "v[0-9]+\.[0-9]+_development") ; ./gradlew :Xtendroid:clean :Xtendroid:build`
+    `git checkout $(git branch --all | egrep -o "v[0-9]+\.[0-9]+_development")`

 Workflow
 --------
 0. Be consistent and build with jdk 1.7: `jenv shell 1.7`
-1. Import ':xtendshared' into your IDE (intellij / Android Studio), work from there as usual; ':xtendshared' is its own gradle rootProject, because ':xtendshared' requires gradle-2.10, and j2objc-gradle requires gradle-2.3.
+1. Import ':xtendshared' into your IDE (intellij / Android Studio), work from there as usual; ':xtendshared' has its own gradle rootProject, because ':xtendshared' requires gradle-2.10, and j2objc-gradle requires gradle-2.3.
 2. Run `gradle wrapper` to generate a `gradlew` file
 3. Every time ':xtendshared' is built (`./gradlew build`), the java files will be copied to the ':shared' project, ':xtendapp' can also make ':xtendshared' start building
 4. The same applies to `./gradlew cAT`, these will be transpiled to Objective C as well